fazleh2010/term-a-llod-demo/README.md

           -H "Content-Type: application/x-www-form-urlencoded" \
           -X POST "http://localhost:8080/link"
  ```
-### View term link
+To view, the link do the followings:
-For example, 'hole' is a term that exists both in your terminology and intaglio terminology.
-Do the following\
+For example, *hole* is a term that exists both in your terminology and other terminology.
 a) Browser: In the browser go to English>G_H> click the term 'hole'.
 You can see the link of this term with other terminology \
 b) Search the term: Click Terms button and type 'ho'.
 The auto-completion suggestion will guide you\
 c) Sparql: Click Sparql and query the term 'hole'